longbuivan/dotfile/README.md

 ## General Settings

-*As Developer, spending budge of time to mimic from internet and custom your personalized*
+*As Developer, spending a lot of time to mimic from internet and custom your personalized*

 ![Development](assets/GitCli.png)